-If you are looking for the latest on the 2020 Melbourne Cup field, you have come to the right place.
+If you are looking for the latest on the 2021 Melbourne Cup field, to find out what horses are running in the race, you have come to the right place.

 The final list of 24 runners will be confirmed on Saturday, October 31, just before the Melbourne Cup barrier draw is carried out at Flemington Racecourse.

 Early futures punters can check out the Melbourne Cup order of entry to see which horses are in the mix for the race that stops a nation.

 |2020 Melbourne Cup Field|

 |6||Twilight Payment||Joseph O’Brien||Jye McNeil||12||55.5kg||$31|